 You might know that driving under the influence of drugs or alcohol is a bad idea, but do you truly understand the dangers of this reckless act?
-Driving under the influence is much more than just a distraction.
+Driving under the influence is much more than just a distraction, especially on the dangerous roads of Baton Rouge!
 It completely compromises a driver’s ability to make decisions, react to changing roadway conditions, and control a vehicle.
 Drivers under the influence often experience:

 Drivers who get behind the wheel drunk, high, or otherwise impaired are grossly negligent, with wanton disregard for the safety of other drivers and pedestrians on the roadway.
 Courts often award punitive damages to plaintiffs in DUI accident claims as a punishment for the intoxicated driver.

 These damages go above and beyond typical awards to recognize the defendant’s willful, malicious, or reckless misconduct.
 There is currently no cap on punitive damage awards in Louisiana.
 If you’ve been injured in car accident involving an impaired driver get a personal injury lawyer to represent your interests.

 Impaired driving is one of the top 3 causes of car accidents in Baton Rouge, and that only increases as football season at LSU begins and gets worse as the holiday, like Halloween, roll around.

 …can all cause DUIs if they impair a driver enough to affect driving.

 It is every driver’s duty to read the warnings on legal medications to see if it’s safe to operate heavy machinery after consumption.
 Different drugs affect people differently, so this can vary on a case-by-case basis.